How to Launch a Revit File into Prospect

 Materials and Textures

-Similarly to DWG or DXF, Prospect uses the American Institute of Architects Standard to map Revit Categories and Subcategories to layers.
-Toggling layers is an excellent way to focus on specific aspects of a design file such as MEP or landscaping.
+Prospect uses the American Institute of Architects Standard to map Revit Categories and Subcategories DWG export layers.

 All type and instance properties available within Revit are accessible in VR.

-- Revit LT does not support third party plugins and as a result users of Revit LT are unable to run Prospect on their computers.
+- Revit LT does not support third-party plugins and as a result users of Revit LT are unable install or use the Prospect plugin to export files.

 - RPCs not fully supported